LoopingLena/TraitMoments/README.md

     ## 21  Community.5 Trait.1 0.5123564 0.02075514 -0.52523160 3.467144
     ## 41  Community.9 Trait.1 0.4290831 0.04832341 -0.02898023 1.857378

-First, we can state that the density estimations based on calculated moments and the histograms based on species trait values and abundance correspond quite well.
-We also note that the shape of the distributions is very distinct across the three communities.
+First, we can state that the shape of the distributions is very distinct across the three communities.
 If we had only calculated the mean values and perhaps a measure for the dispersion - as is the case in many studies - some of these differences would have remained hidden.
 As mean and variance are regularly considered in functional ecology studies, I will emphasise how the distributions differ in terms of skewness and kurtosis.

 Skewness is a measure of the asymmetry of a distribution.
 Community 1 is strongly skewed to the right (positive skew), while community 5 is